-Applications are considered for fall semester starts only, with suggested deadlines of January 15 or June 1.
+Applications are considered for fall semester starts only, with a suggested deadline of January 15 of the same year.
 Applicants should ensure that all of the required materials are submitted by that date.

 3 letters of recommendation from persons who can speak to the applicant’s academic potential and to their personal qualifications for graduate study in counseling.
 At least 2 of your references must be from current or former academic instructors.